 The center can then select how much each family pays, whether it’s half and half or a split depending on how much each family has agreed to pay.

 Payment plans can be set as either monthly or recurring, and you can easily create invoices with the click of a button.

-To learn more about Procare’s newest Multifamily Payments capability, visit our support page.
+To learn more about Procare’s capabilities to split payments among family members, visit our support page!